C-group: CIT-groups

 The C-groups include as special cases the CIT-groups, that are groups in which the centralizer of any involution is a 2-group.
-These were classified by Suzuki (1961, 1962), and the simple ones consist of the C-groups other than PU3(q) and PSL3(q).
+These were classified by Suzuki (1961, 1962), and the finite non-abelian simple ones consist of the finite non-abelian simple C-groups other than PSL3(2n) and PSU3(2n) for n≥2.
 The ones whose Sylow 2-subgroups are elementary abelian were classified in a paper of Burnside (1899), which was forgotten for many years until rediscovered by Feit in 1970.

 TI-groups

 The C-groups include as special cases the TI-groups (trivial intersection groups), that are groups in which any two Sylow 2-subgroups have trivial intersection.
-These were classified by Suzuki (1964), and the simple ones are of the form PSL2(q), PU3(q), Sz(q) for q a power of 2.
+These were classified by Suzuki (1964), and the simple ones are of the form PSL2(q), PSU3(q), Sz(q) for q a power of 2.